 Over to you

 So, as you can see, there’s a case for blogging no matter what the situation in your industry.
-Using your competition as a reason for not blogging is just an excuse.
-You need to do the best you can do for your business, and this includes blogging.
-It’s a powerful marketing tool that can benefit your business now and for many years to come.
+Included blogging in your marketing – it’s too powerful a tool to miss out and it is one that will benefit your business now and for many years to come.

 If you need ideas or are not sure where to start, get in touch.
 I help business owners and marketing professionals learn the ins and outs of business blogging with my blogging training courses.
 Please get in touch to find out more.
-Email email@example.com so we can set up a call to find out if I’m the right person to help you get your business to the next level.
+Email firstname.lastname@example.org so we can set up a call to find out how blogging can help you get your business to the next level.